mjfos2r/custom_barcode_design/Installing_TDFPS.md

 It's definitely because the -arch=sm_86 and ...,code=SM_86 are not the same case. will rebuild now.

 You know what?
 I'm just gonna pull that whole arch nonsense out. compile at the simplest level.
+>>Update 2025-02-25: It was absolutely an issue with being uppercase, it is probably best to compile for the specific GPU you want to run on.

 ugh.